50 Million Tree Program Alive and Kicking

 “The 50 MTP is back and more accessible than ever,” said Rob Keen, CEO of non-profit charity, Forests Ontario.
 “The new, expanded criteria opens the program to more land and property owners, meaning more trees in the ground.
 It’s a win-win for landowners, who save on tree planting costs, and for the environment.”

 The new program is now open to more property owners.
-Under the old program, property owners needed to dedicate at least 1 hectare to tree planting in order to qualify for subsidies.
-Now anyone with the space to plant at least 500 trees can qualify.
+Under the old program, applicants needed to dedicate at least one hectare to tree planting to qualify for the program, which provides financial and technical assistance.
+Now, anyone with the space to plant at least 500 trees can qualify apply.

 “It’s a grand thing,” said Ron Klages, who estimates he has planted close to half a million trees on the 900-acre farm he owns with his wife Georgina about 25 km south of Owen Sound.
 “This program has certainly helped.
 A lot of people are taking advantage of it.”
 Grey County is the No. 1 destination for trees under the 50 MTP, with over four million trees planted since 2008.